protViz/prozor/README.md

 [![Project Stats](https://www.ohloh.net/p/prozor/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/prozor)

 # prozor
  Determine minimal Protein set given list of peptide protein mappings.
-Weights can be assigned to peptides and proteins and various weighting functions can be assigned.
+Weights can be assigned to peptides or proteins (inverse peptide frequencies) and various weighting functions can be assigned.

 ## How to install:
 for CRAN version